How to Make Money with Affiliate Marketing on Pinterest

-If your Pinterest graphics are gold and pink, but the affiliate product you want to promote is perched up on a dark green background (which would TOTALLY clash with your branding and Pinterest aesthetic), what do you do?
+If your Pinterest graphics is orange, but the affiliate product you want to promote is perched on a dark green background (which would totally clash with your branding and disrupt your Pinterest aesthetic), what do you do?

-This, friends, is when you need to step it up a notch and create your OWN image for the product you love so much.
-No cutting corners and screen-shotting something right from the company’s website, unless it fits in perfectly with your branding!
+This, friends, is when you need to step it up a notch and create your own pin image for the product you love oh so much.
+No cutting corners and screen-shotting something right from the company's website unless it fits in well with your branding.

-Go the extra mile, open up Canva or your fave Adobe program, and create your own pin featuring the product (using your brand’s colors and fonts).
-People will appreciate your extra effort, AND the image will go so much better with your Pinterest feed!
+Go the extra mile, open up Canva or your fave Adobe program (*affiliate link) and create your own pin featuring the product, using your brand fonts and colors.
+People will appreciate your extra effort!

-Double check that for every affiliate image you upload, you’ve gone back and manually added in your affiliate link.
-Otherwise, no moula for you babe!
+Double check that for every affiliate pin you upload, you've gone back and manually added in your affiliate link.
+Otherwise – no moula for you, babe!

 7. Contact your favorite brands about becoming an affiliate

-New to affiliate marketing but SO ready to start making passive income?
-Check out my ultimate guide here!
+Psssst.
+New to affiliate marketing but so ready to start making passive income?

-BONUS TIP: Use a tool like BoardBooster to constantly “loop” affiliate pins
+9. Use a tool like tailwind to constantly "loop" affiliate pins

 What do you think about affiliate links on Pinterest?
-Do you think we’re in for a spam fest?
 Are you planning on using this as an opportunity to make some extra cash?
 Let me know down below!